skipperro/selkies-gstreamer/addons/selkies-dashboard-wish/README.md

-# Selkies Example Dashboard
+# Selkies Example Dashboard (Modern UI)

 ## Introduction

-This document describes an example dashboard built with React, designed for video streaming projects.
+This document describes a modern example dashboard built with React and TypeScript, designed for video streaming projects.
+This is an enhanced version of the original selkies-dashboard, featuring a modern UI built with shadcn/ui components, Tailwind CSS, and TypeScript for improved developer experience and type safety.

+The dashboard provides the same core functionality as the original example but with a polished, modern interface that showcases contemporary web development practices.
 Its primary purpose is to serve as a comprehensive training tool and a starting point for developers looking to create their own custom dashboards that interact with selkies-core using window messaging.
-By ripping the logic out of frontend code and keeping it standardized the core screen delivery can remain constant while being a custom experience for your users down to themeing and settings available to them.
+By ripping the logic out of frontend code and keeping it standardized the core screen delivery can remain constant while being a custom experience for your users down to theming and settings available to them.

-While this example is implemented in React, the underlying principles of interaction via ```window``` messaging are universal and can be applied to any JavaScript framework (Angular, Vue, Svelte, etc.) or even vanilla JavaScript.
+While this example is implemented in React with TypeScript, the underlying principles of interaction via ```window``` messaging are universal and can be applied to any JavaScript framework (Angular, Vue, Svelte, etc.) or even vanilla JavaScript.
 This allows developers to use this example as a guide for building and branding their own dashboards according to their specific needs and chosen technology stack.

 ## Core Interaction